voxpupuli/puppet-cassandra/README.md

 Default value 'present'

 ##### `jna_package_name`
-If the default value of *undef* is left as it is, then a package called jna or libjna-java will be installed on a Red Hat family or Debian system respectively.
-Alternatively, one can specify a package that is available in a package repository to the node.
+The name of the JNA package.
-Default value *undef*
+Default value jna or libjna-java will be installed on a Red Hat family or Debian system respectively.

 ##### `package_ensure`
 Is passed to the package reference for the JRE/JDK package.
 Valid values are